bmrf/tron/README.md

 # USE

 0. FIRST THINGS FIRST: If there are pending Windows updates, reboot the machine and allow it to install updates if at all possible.
-This isn't *required* but STRONGLY recommended prior to running Tron.
+This isn't *required* but STRONGLY RECOMMENDED.

 1. [Boot into Safe Mode with Network Support](#safe-mode).
 If you skip this step Tron will prompt you to automatically reboot into Safe Mode.
 You don't *have* to run Tron in Safe Mode but it is **strongly recommended**.